cysouw/diathesis/text/c03_summaryDia.md

 An unmarked ~~Optionaler Akkusativ~~ (full discussion in [@sec:case-accusative-drop]) is a diathesis in which an accusative object can be left out without any further change in the construction (often discussed under the heading of 'ambitransitive' or 'labile' verbs).
 This is for example attested with the verb *stören* 'to disturb' [@next].

 Various different kinds of 'labile' verbs have to be distinguished and not all belong in the current category.
-First, when the accusative object of a verb allows for an *Akkusativ Antipassiv* diathesis ([@sec:summary-akkusativ-antipassiv]), then this argument can also be dropped.
+First, when the accusative object of a verb allows for an *Antipassiv* diathesis ([@sec:summary-akkusativ-antipassiv]), then this argument can also be dropped.
 However, such antipassives should not also be included here.
 Second, in some examples the drop of an accusative is induced by an adverbial, which leads to an action-oriented focus, discussed below as the *Aktionsfokus* diathesis ([@sec:summary-aktionsfokus]).
 Verbs with such a diathesis should not also be included here.
 Finally, there is also a highly similar ~~Ergebnisakkusativ~~ diathesis ([@sec:summary-resultatakkusativ]) that should be distinguished.
 Once all those diatheses are separated, there turn out to be relatively few truly labile verbs with an *Optionaler Akkusativ*, mainly verbs that can be interpreted both as something one can do as well as something one can be.

 ::: ex
 a.
 Du störst die Veranstaltung.